talk2viren/umermansoor.github.io/_posts/2016-12-11-photoshop-pixel-art.md

 ![photoshop-pixel-art]({{ site.url }}/img/ps-pixel/5.png)

 That's all there is.
-I hope you found this tutorial helpful and that you go on to create magnificent pixel art :) If you are looking for encouragement, to [quote](http://www.bobrossquotes.com/quotes.shtml) [Bob Ross](https://en.wikipedia.org/wiki/Bob_Ross):
+I hope you found this tutorial helpful and that you go on to create magnificent pixel art :) To [quote](http://www.bobrossquotes.com/quotes.shtml) [Bob Ross](https://en.wikipedia.org/wiki/Bob_Ross):

 > "**People might look at you a bit funny, but it's okay.
 Artists are allowed to be a bit different.**"

-> “The secret to doing anything is believing that you can do it. **Anything that you believe you can do strong enough, you can do.
-Anything.
-As long as you believe.**”